 20. Job Shop

 Despite its seemingly over-simplified website interface, Job Shop is an excellent factory directory anybody can use for free.
 It claims to have the most extensive collection of quality contract manufacturers based in North America only.
-Factories listed in the directory offer various product development services including prototyping, assembly, electronic components fabrication, low volume or short-run production, and custom parts.
+Factories listed in the directory offer various product development services, including prototyping, assembly, electronic components fabrication, low-volume or short-run production, and custom parts.

 Based in Ontario, Canada, Scott’s Directories has compiled an extensive database of Canadian manufacturers, distributors, and wholesalers for anybody to use.
 The directory has more than 190,000 B2B companies with accurate contact information.
 The database is also verified every year.
-You have to subscribe to access the database, but there is a seven-day trial available.
+You have to subscribe to access the database, but a seven-day trial is available.

 25. MNI (Manufacturers’ News, Inc.)

 The flagship publication of MNI, the Illinois Manufacturers Directory, started compiling manufacturers’ profiles more than 100 years ago.
 Today, the MNI is considered a classic reference directory containing a massive database of manufacturers all across the nation.
-It is a paid directory, and you can choose to purchase one from specific states or the entire country.
+It is a paid directory, and you can purchase one from specific states or the entire country.

 While Quirky is not necessarily a sourcing agent or factory directory, you are encouraged to submit a product design for initial review.
 If approved, Quirky will find the right manufacturers to mass-produce the design in accordance with your specifications.
 If you are interested in using the service, make time to read the Terms of Service, especially regarding royalty and product ownership status.

 A major difference between Global Market and other sourcing agents is how the former uses its own benchmarking requirements for all listed manufacturers.
 The benchmarks include quality control, company size, social responsibility, research and development capabilities, reputation, export processes, and OEM/ODM experience.
 You can search by products, manufacturers, or industry categories.